 Saturn is the most distant world we can easily see with unaided eye.
 It shines as brightly as as a bright star, a touch brighter than the first-magnitude star Antares.
 But Saturn does not come close to matching the brilliance of the evening’s brightest planet, Jupiter.

-When the Earth finally passes in between Saturn and the sun on the night of May 22-23, Earth will come closest to Saturn for the year, and Saturn, in turn, will shine at its brilliant best for 2015.
+When the Earth finally passes in between Saturn and the sun on the night of June 15, Earth will come closest to Saturn for the year, and Saturn, in turn, will shine at its brilliant best for 2017.

 So, a little more than two weeks from now, the planet Saturn will be at opposition (opposite the sun in Earth’s sky).
 Saturn will be out all night long at that juncture, rising in the east around sunset and setting in the west around sunrise.
 Note the beautiful contrast of color between golden Saturn and ruddy Antares!
 It won’t be too much longer before Saturn stays out from dusk until dawn.

 Bottom line: Earth will pass between the sun and Saturn on June 15, 2017.
 The best time of year to see the planet is near.